zhoudaquan/ChatAnything/README.md

 # On-going tasks.
 ### Customized Voice.
-There is a Voice Changer TextToSpeach-SpeachVoiceConversion Pipeline app, which ensures a better customized voice.
+There is a Voice Changer TextToSpeach-SpeachVoiceConversion Pipeline app, which ensures a better-customized voice.
 We are trying to leverage its TTS functionality.

 Reach out if you want to add a voice of your own or your hero!